 Return to the oven and finish baking for 15 minutes.

 Remove and allow to cool completely before serving.
-It is best cold.
+It is best when served cold.

 Be a part of the MarocMama family!